IllanL/macros_VBA/readme.md

 **Readme:**

-Repository with some of the simpler macros developed during these past years, for personal re-use and as reference.
+Repository with some of the simpler macros developed during these past years, for personal reusing and as reference.